 Here we go again, Trump bashing our softwood and dairy industries.
 What is a polite Canadian retiree to do?
 Well, Don Pittis may be onto something in his article, ‘America Last’: A dangerous reaction to Trump’s trade bullying.

-As he underlines, we have enormous power as consumers, and tons of choices.
-And the way Trump ranted against the Canadian dairy industry last week, you’d never know that Canada is a net importer of dairy products from the U.S. or that we can choose to not buy cheese from Wisconsin.
+Pittis underlines that we have enormous power as consumers.
+Echoing Patricia Cormack, co-author of the book Desiring Canada, “We don’t need California wine.
+We’ve got tons of choices.”
+And the way Trump ranted against the Canadian dairy industry last week, you’d never know that Canada is a net importer of American dairy products, and that we don’t need Wisconsin cheese either.

 Don’t get me wrong.
 There is a lot that is great (already) about the U.S., and we have long been friends and allies.
 But Trump is a bully.
 And we all know that simply standing by and ignoring bullying is giving the bully the “okay” to carry on with his behaviour.